monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 ### 2.1 Product Perspective

-The Chromatic Tuner mobile application is a self-contained, standalone software product designed for iOS and Android mobile devices.
+SimpleTuner is a self-contained, standalone software product designed for iOS and Android mobile devices.
 It operates independently without reliance on external systems, network services, or companion applications.

 #### 2.1.1 System Context